 Rio de Janeiro hosted the Olympic and Paralympic games from 5 to 21 August and 7 to 18 September 2016 respectively.
 Rio de Janeiro was the first South American city to host the games, and only the third city in the southern hemisphere after Melbourne and Sydney.

-There has been massive investment going into in the city’s infrastructure in recent years and also for the 2014 World Cup.
-Everything from transport and sanitation, to the facilities for the 31st Olympic games themselves, had been built from scratch or upgraded.
+There has been massive investment going into in the city’s infrastructure over the past decade for the Olumpics and also for the 2014 World Cup.
+Everything from transport and sanitation, to the facilities for the 31st Olympic games themselves, have been built from scratch or upgraded.

 For images of some of the 2016 Olympic venues CLICK HERE